FAQ

 Swift Notary services clients across Australia and overseas.

-We provide complimentary express postage of your completed document anywhere in Australia or we can arrange international delivery for an additional cost.
+We provide free express postage of the completed documents anywhere in Australia or we can arrange international delivery via DHL Express Worldwide for an additional cost.
 You can also choose to receive a PDF copy by email as soon as the document is completed.

 Australian Notary Publics are unable to witness the signing of documents electronically.
 Please visit the Society of Notaries in each state and territory if you need to locate a Notary in your area for witnessing.
 For your convenience, we have provided the links to the societies websites below: